-Norway is a land of deep fjords, dramatic peaks and beautiful terrain.
-As a country that's defined by its mountains, it's no surprise Norway has so many exciting via ferratas!
+With its deep fjords, dramatic peaks and beautiful terrain, it's no surprise that Norway has so many exciting via ferratas!

 Lace up your hiking boots, tighten your harness, and hook your carabiners onto the wire.